 The BALH has an expanding digital engagement programme that includes Ten-Minute Talks videos, the Local History Matters podcast, the Local History Hour lecture series and ‘How To’ webinars.

 Members of BALH not only become a part of a large group of enthusiastic historians but will receive their publications and discounts on books and events.
 Society members gain access to a dedicated insurance scheme and the support of being part of an umbrella organisation.
 Societies also receive help and support from our experts and a vehicle to promote themselves and their events.
 To find out more information about membership, please visit https://www.balh.org.uk/join.

-The Pharos course, Local History: Uncovering the Places and Communities connected to your Ancestors, was developed in association with BALH.
+The Pharos course, Getting Started with Local History, was developed in association with BALH.
 Students who enrol on the course will be entitled to a discount on their first year’s membership of BALH.
 Current BALH (individual) members are entitled to a discount on the Pharos course (see the BALH website).